 In this section, we first define how we formalize a change in the map.
-We then briefly describe the basics of posterior distributions over real valued grid maps [6] and provide the formulas needed for the remainder of the paper.
-After we formulate the search for a point in time at which the map changes as minimization of certain measures on map posteriors, we introduce three different options for these measures in sections III-A to III-C.
+We then give a short recap on posterior distributions over real valued grid maps [6] and provide the formulas needed for the remainder of the paper.
+After we formulate the search for a point in time where the map changes as minimization of particular measures on map posteriors, we introduce three different options for this measure in sections III-A to III-C.

-Similar to most other grid-based mapping approaches, we model the map value of each individual voxel as hidden random variable \mathcal{M} and estimate its value from a set of n observations Z. The posterior distribution $\operatorname{bel}^{Z}(m) := p(m \mid Z)$ of the map value $m \in \mathcal{M}$ given all measurements Z is called belief.
+Similar to most other grid-based mapping approaches, we model the map value of each individual voxel as hidden random variable $\mathcal{M}$ and estimate its value from a set of n observations Z. The posterior distribution $\operatorname{bel}^Z(m) := p(m \mid Z)$ of the map value $m \in \mathcal{M}$ given all measurements Z is called belief.